NavigationContentFooter

 }

-2. Run terraform apply again to see how Terraform/OpenTofu applies the new configuration to the existing instance:
+2. Save the file, exit the text editor, and run terraform apply again to see how Terraform/OpenTofu applies the new configuration to the existing instance:

 terraform apply